iifl-logo

 DISCLOSURE UNDER RULE 8

-There is no resignation or cessation of any of the Director during the year 2023-24.
+There is no resignation of any of the director or key managerial personnel during the year 2024-25.

 The Company has implemented and evaluated the internal financial controls with reference to the financial statements which provide a reasonable assurance.
 The Directors and Management confirm that the internal financial controls are adequate with respect to size and operations of the Company.
 The Company has established adequate internal control system which is commensurate with its nature and volume of operations.
 The accounting transactions and operations are audited by the Internal Auditors viz-a-viz the internal controls, policies and procedures and the deviations, if any, are reported and corrective actions are taken appropriately.